1-877-929-7245

 • Breakfast, Dinner

-Setting out by coach this morning, we journey to Åndalsnes on Romsdalfjord, traveling along the serpentine Trollstigen Mountain Road* and admiring cinematic views across deep green valleys and thundering waterfalls.
-We cross the fjord at Eidsdal to Linge by ferry.
-On arrival in Åndalsnes, we board the Rauma Railway - a 71-mile-long journey filled with magnificent and contrasting landscapes.
-We enter the jaw-dropping Romsdal Valley, pause to admire the rushing Verma waterfall and cross the famous Kylling Bridge.
+We set off by coach this morning on a journey to Åndalsnes on Romsdalfjord, traveling along the serpentine Trollstigen Mountain Road* and admiring cinematic views across deep green valleys and tumbling waterfalls.
+Crossing the fjord at Eidsdal, we arrive in Åndalsnes and join the Rauma Railway for a 71-mile-long journey filled with views of magnificent and contrasting landscapes.
+We enter the jaw-dropping Romsdal Valley, pausing to admire the rushing Verma waterfall as we cross the famous Kylling Bridge.

-Following the course of the emerald green River Rauma, our train glides around the surrounding hillsides as we pass the insurmountable "Troll Wall" and the banks of the Romsdal Fjord, finally reaching the picturesque hamlets and villages of Dombås.
+Following the course of the emerald River Rauma, our train glides around the surrounding hillsides as we pass the immense Troll Wall and the banks of the Romsdalfjord, finally reaching the picturesque hamlets and villages of Dombås.
 Here, we change trains and continue our journey to the historic city of Trondheim for two nights.
-We walk the short distance from the station to Trondheim's fjordside harbor to check into our hotel and have a late dinner.
-Overnight Trondheim.

 Includes